Weil-Petersson Teichm\"uller space

-It is also well known that the universal Teichm\"uller space has a natural complex Banach manifold structure under which the hyperbolic Kobayashi metric is the classical Teichm\"uller metric (see [Ga], [Ro] or [EKK]).
-However, the Kobayashi-Teichm\"uller metric on any Teichm\"uller space is only induced from a Finsler structure (see [Ob]) and is not a Riemannian metric in general.
-On the other hand, there does exist a Riemannian metric on a finite dimensional Teichm\"uller space, the Weil-Petersson metric, which has attracted a good bit of attention (see [Hu], [IT], [TT2]).
+It is also known that the Kobayashi-Teichm\"uller metric on any Teichm\"uller space is only induced from a Finsler structure (see [Ob]) and is not a Riemannian metric in general.
+On the other hand, there does exist a Riemannian metric on a finite dimensional Teichm\"uller space, the Weil-Petersson metric, which has attracted a good bit of attention (see [Hu], [IT], [Mi], [TT2]).
 In order to extend the definition of the Weil-Petersson metric to the universal Teichm\"uller space, Nag-Verjovsky [NV] introduced a formal formula for the Weil-Petersson metric, which converges only at those vectors on the unit circle that belong to the Sobolev space $H^{\frac 32}$, however.
 To overcome this difficulty, Takhtajan-Teo [TT2] endowed the universal Teichm\"uller space with a new complex Hilbert manifold structure, under which the Weil-Petersson metric is a convergent Riemannian metric.
 But, under this new complex Hilbert manifold structure, the universal Teichm\"uller space $T$ is not connected and has uncountably many connected components.
-In this paper, the component containing the identity map is called the Weil-Petersson Teichm\"uller space, which is denoted by ${T_0}$.
+Nowadays, the component containing the identity map is usually called the Weil-Petersson Teichm\"uller space, which is denoted by ${T_0}$ in this paper.
 Takhtajan-Teo [TT2] proved that, under the Weil-Petersson metric, $T_0$ is precisely the completion of $\Diff_+(S^1)/\text{M\"ob}(S^1)$, the space of all normalized $C^{\infty}$ diffeomorphisms on the unit circle.
-It is known that the complex Fr\'echet manifold $\Diff_+(S^1)/\text{M\"ob}(S^1)$ plays an important role in one of the approaches to non-perturbative bosonic closed string field theory based on K\"ahler geometry (see [BR1-2]).
+Recall that the complex Fr\'echet manifold $\Diff_+(S^1)/\text{M\"ob}(S^1)$ plays an important role in one of the approaches to non-perturbative bosonic closed string field theory based on K\"ahler geometry (see [BR1-2]), and also has an interpretation as a coadjoint orbit of the Bott-Virasoro group (see [Ki], [KY]).